Pioneer - Member of CAB Hall of Fame

 Potts, J. Lyman(1916- )

-Lyman Potts, career Broadcaster, born in Regina, made his first radio broadcast in 1932 while still in high school; 1935 announcer with CHWC which shared frequency with CKCK Regina; 1936, the stations merged into CKCK operated by All-Canada Mutually Operated stations (ACMO); 1940 transferred to ACMO operated CKOC Hamilton as Production Manager; 1946 appointed Assistant Manager; 1956 resigned to become Manager of CKSL London, Ontario which he put on air in June 1956; In 1958 moved to CJAD Montreal to assist owner Arthur Dupont in applying for a TV license there; Standard Radio purchased CJAD in 1961; appointed General Manager of CJAD's sister station CJFM - FM which he put on the air in October 1962; 1963 appointed assistant to Standard's President, W. C. Thornton "Winks" Cran in Toronto; 1966, appointed President of new Standard subsidiary Standard Broadcast Productions, an umbrella for the Canadian Talent Library, Standard Broadcast News, program syndication, music publishing; 1970 to 1974, President, Standard Broadcasting Corp.
+Lyman Potts, career Broadcaster, born in Regina on November 11th 1916, made his first radio broadcast in 1932 while still in high school; in 1935 he was an announcer with CHWC which shared fa requency with CKCK Regina; 1936, the stations merged into CKCK operated by All-Canada Mutually Operated stations (ACMO); in 1940 he transferred to ACMO operated CKOC Hamilton as Production Manager; 1946 appointed Assistant Manager; 1956 resigned to become Manager of CKSL London, Ontario which he put on air in June 1956; In 1958 moved to CJAD Montreal to assist owner Arthur Dupont in applying for a TV licence there; Standard Radio purchased CJAD in 1961; appointed General Manager of CJAD's sister station CJFM - FM which he put on the air in October 1962; 1963 appointed assistant to Standard's President, W. C. Thornton "Winks" Cran in Toronto; 1966, appointed President of new Standard subsidiary Standard Broadcast Productions, an umbrella for the Canadian Talent Library, Standard Broadcast News, program syndication, music publishing; 1970 to 1974, President, Standard Broadcasting Corp.
 (U.K.) in London England, a consultantancy for applicants for commercial radio licenses in the U. K.; 1981, retired from Standard and formed J. Lyman Potts and Associates, a consultancy for broadcasting, recording, music services and copyright.

 In 1962, Lyman convinced the Board of Broadcast Governors (BBG), which had taken over the regulation of programming from the CBC, that a station’s support of Canadian talent should be assessed on the amount used in its programs, and that money expended by a station to produce Canadian music programming, whether live or recorded, should be credited by the BBG in analyzing a station’s performance.
 He told the Board that the future of Canadian content was dependent on a large and continuing supply of records by Canadian artists (of which there were few), and that radio station owners, themselves, would have to take the initiative to fund their making.